opencybersecurityalliance/website/template/content/about.md

 ### Project Governing Board (PGB)

 The Project Governing Board provides top-level guidance and strategic direction for the OCA.
 The Board includes those representatives from OCA Sponsors that have committed to the [Entity Contributor Licensing Agreement](https://www.oasis-open.org/resources/projects/cla/projects-entity-cla).
-[Learn how](mailto:communications@oasis-open.org) to join the OCA Project Governing Board.
+Learn how to join the OCA Project Governing Board by [emailing us](mailto:communications@oasis-open.org).

 **Current PGB members:**